lrcortizo/javaee-app-social-network/README.md

 }]);
 ```

-The service, uses the `$http` angular object, which allow us to generte HTTP
+The service, uses the `$http` angular object, which allow us to generate HTTP
 requests to the backend and obtain the results via callback functions defined by
 us.
 Here we define the `getUsers` function receiving this two callbacks that will
 be passed to the $http.get function as well.
 When the results arrive, they will be